Budget planning tool

 Pick up locally

-Pick up your Bahraini Dinars with no hassles from 140+ stores across Australia.
+Pick up your Bahraini Dinars with no hassles from one of our many stores across Australia.

 Planning your trip to Bahrain

 We get it, doing your holiday budget is a snore fest.
 It's important though, so we've made it super easy for you to do now.
 Just punch in your holiday deets and we'll combine destination spend data with our exchange rates so you know how much to take.
 Easy peasy budget donesy!

 About the currency

 Coins and notes